 Section 4.
 An employee may not accrue annual leave credits while in a leave-without-pay status.

 Section 5.
-Temporary employees do not earn annual leave credits, except that a temporary employee who is subsequently hired into a permanent position within the same jurisdiction without a break of service.
-Such employees working continuously longer than six months are entitled to earned leave credits for the term of temporary employment.

-Section 6.
 Annual leave credits are earned at a yearly rate calculated in accordance with the following schedule, which applies to the total years of an employee's employment with any agency whether the employment is continuous or not:

 Years of Employment Working Days Credit